walkerRnD/codebuff/knowledge.md

 ## Python Package

-A Python package for Manicode has been created as a skeleton in python-app.
+A Python package for Codebuff has been created as a skeleton in python-app.
 Key points:

 - It's currently a placeholder that prints a message about the package coming soon and suggests installing the npm version.